Russian economic slowdown has mainly domestic causes - Putin

-MOSCOW (Reuters) - Russia’s economic slowdown is mainly being driven by domestic causes, President Vladimir Putin said on Thursday, singling out low labor productivity as a problem.
+MOSCOW, Dec 12 (Reuters) - Russia’s economic slowdown is mainly being driven by domestic causes, President Vladimir Putin said on Thursday, singling out low labour productivity as a problem.

 “We have to be clear: The main reasons for the economic slowdown are not external but internal,” Putin said in an annual address to lawmakers and officials in the Kremlin.